ZarulHanifah/Rokubacteria/README.md

 ### TODO
 - Attempt genome annotation using bakta
+- Try alternative genetic codes
+	- Use prodigal for gene calling
+	- Using genetic code 4, 11 and 15
+	- Write script to count gene density: calculate sum length of genes over total contig length
 - Try detecting bacterial defense mechanisms
 	- Might not be the best on MAGs, but we'll see
 - Compare anvio-estimate-metabolism with DRAM output